KDE/digikam-doc/setup_application/editor_settings.rst

 .. figure:: images/setup_editor_raw_behavior.png

 **Fast and simple, as 8 bit image**: RAW files will be decoded to 8-bit color depth with a BT.709 gamma curve and a 99th-percentile white point.
 This mode is faster than 16-bit decoding.
-In 8-bit mode only the Auto Brightness setting will be taken into account (dcraw limitation).
+In 8-bit mode only the Auto Brightness setting will be taken into account.

 **Use the default settings, in 16 bit**: If enabled, all RAW files will be decoded to 16-bit color depth using a linear gamma curve and according to the settings in the RAW Default Settings tab.
 To prevent dark image rendering in the editor, it is recommended to use Color Management in this mode.